egeulgen/pathfindR/README.md

 `pathfindR` is a tool for enrichment analysis via active subnetworks.
-The package also offers functionalities to cluster the enriched terms and identify representative terms in each cluster, to score the enriched terms per sample and to visualize analysis results.
+The package also offers functionalities to cluster the enriched terms and identify representative terms in each cluster, score the enriched terms per sample, and visualize analysis results.
+As of the latest version, the package also allows comparison of two pathfindR results.

-The functionalities of pathfindR is described in detail in *Ulgen E, Ozisik O, Sezerman OU.
+The functionalities of pathfindR are described in detail in *Ulgen E, Ozisik O, Sezerman OU.
 2019. pathfindR: An R Package for Comprehensive Identification of Enriched Pathways in Omics Data Through Active Subnetworks.
 Front.
 Genet. <https://doi.org/10.3389/fgene.2019.00858>*